 - Normal morphology is present in less than 5% of sperm.

 As mentioned earlier, the criteria used to diagnose teratozoospermia are the ones published by the OMS.
 In other words, this classification has fallen into disuse.
-Some laboratories, however, still use them.
+However, it is still possible to find them in the results of some sperm analyses.

 Teratozoospermia index

-This parameter is used to identify the number of defects present in each sperm cell.
+This measurement is used to identify the number of defects present in each sperm cell.
 It is possible for a sperm to have an anomaly in just one part, or in multiple areas.

 To calculate the teratozoospermia index (TZI), we use the following formula: TZI = ( c + p + q ) / x, where each variable means: